xanamo13/Nerden/README.md

 # Nerden
 This was my final project for a web class this past Spring semester.
 I will admit, certain pages are much more polished than others.
-Overall, I am happy with how ti tured out despite the parts that I'm sure I could work on a bit more.
+Overall, I am happy with how it turned out despite the parts that I'm sure I could work on a bit more.

 NOTES: